-Norm Roen graduated from Sheridan College’s three year animation program as a traditional animator.
+Norm Roen graduated from Sheridan College’s three-year animation program as a traditional animator.
 He’s done a variety of work all over the world from South Korea, Taiwan and China.
-For these careers his clients consisted of Disney, Universal and Studio Bin Vancouver.
+For these careers, his clients consisted of Disney, Universal and Studio Bin Vancouver.
 Norm also worked as an overseas director in Shanghai for Berliner Film Company.
 His jobs have included animator, layout artist, background painter, director and overseas director.
-Norm has had an exciting teaching career at Harbin University of Science and Technology in China, and now passes on his wealth of knowledge and expertise in 2D animation, to students at Centre for Arts and Technology.
+Norm has had an exciting teaching career at Harbin University of Science and Technology in China and now passes on his wealth of knowledge and expertise in 2D animation, to students at the Centre for Arts and Technology.

 ELIZABETH DYKOSKY | LIFE DRAWING/ART FOUNDATIONS INSTRUCTOR

 Elizabeth Dykosky’s work is unique and shows extraordinary colour use and remarkable talent wielding the brush or the pallet knife.
 Her work has been exhibited at various galleries throughout the world, among others in Italy(Rome), Canada(Montreal, Toronto, Vancouver, and Kelowna), the USA(Detroit), as well as the United Arab Emirates(Dubai and Salalah).
 Her paintings belong to the private collection of the Vatican, Burj Al Arab Hotel in Dubai, and Shanfari Group of Companies in Salalah, UAE.

 Her pieces capture the essence of the subject to a degree that leaves a lasting impact on the viewer.